MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/aquila-common-questions.md

 ### What regions do the VPN need to be in?

-There is no strict requirement on the region of the VPN but the recommendation is to put the VPN in the same region as your other Azure resources so that latency is maintained.
+There is no strict requirement on the region of the VPN but the recommendation is to put the VPN in the same region as your other Azure resources to maintain latency.

 ### What Address Range does the VNet need?

-The minimum address space is /27 (which means /28 and above would not work).
+The minimum address space is /27 (which means /28 and above wouldn't work).

 ### How many subnets does the VPN need to have?

-- VPN needs 2 subnets.
+- VPN needs two subnets.
     - For Aquila instance
     - For SQL MI instance
 - The subnet for SQL MI instance will be a delegated (dedicated) subnet and won't be used by the Aquila instance.
 Name the subnets accordingly to avoid confusion in the future while you create the SQL MI/Aquila Instance.

-### What Address Range do the 2 subnets need?
+### What Address Range do the two subnets need?

 The minimum address space needs to be /27 for SQL MI subnet and /28 for the Aquila subnet.